nobradford/NNVisualIllusions/README.md

 ### Pretrained networks
 For simplicity's sake, I used a pretrained VGG net in this project.
 Because the network was initially trained on ImageNet, it was difficult to train the network to do a completely different classification with very different stimuli.
 In light of this, I would like to try training a network on numerical stimuli in the future.
 For example, it could be trained to count the number of items in naturalistic images like apples in a basket or leafs on a plant.
 This might make the training/testing of the illusion easier and would also mimic human numerical cognition.

+## 5. Final note

+Though this project was not exactly the idealic human-like neural network I had in mind when I set out on this adventure, I have learning quite a bit throughout the process.
+First, I learned to use PsychoPy for the first time and will continue using it for my research.
+Second, I learned how to make my own datasets in Python which will allow me to continue experimenting with training neural networks on my own images in the future.
+Third, debugging was incredibly hard and time-consuming, but I did learn a LOT while doing so (and from the people helping me debug).
+Without the help of my peers and professor, I probably wouldn't have been able to finish this project.
+Thank you to: Dr. Emre Neftci, Tim Lui, Helio Tejeda Lemus, and Graham Smith for all the help!

+## 6. References

+Gomez-Villa, A., Martín, A., Vazquez-Corral, J., & Bertalmío, M. (2018).
+Convolutional Neural Networks Deceived by Visual Illusions.
+ArXiv:1811.10565 [Cs]. http://arxiv.org/abs/1811.10565

+Simonyan, K., & Zisserman, A. (2015).
+Very Deep Convolutional Networks for Large-Scale Image Recognition.
+ArXiv:1409.1556 [Cs]. http://arxiv.org/abs/1409.1556

+DeWind, N. K., Bonner, M. F., & Brannon, E. M. (2020).
+Similarly oriented objects appear more numerous.
+Journal of Vision, 20(4), 4–4. https://doi.org/10.1167/jov.20.4.4